nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 ## Abstract

 Block synchronization **must** be performed in stages with [Bitcoin Headers First](https://bitcoin.org/en/glossary/headers-first-sync) style.
-Block is downloaded in parts in each stage and is validated using the obtained parts.
+Blocks are downloaded in parts in each stage and are validated using the obtained parts.

 1. Connecting Header: Get block header, and validate format and PoW.
 2. Downloading Block: Get and validate the complete block.
 Transactions in ancestor blocks are not required.